Yuanbao2000/CS757_FinalProject/README.md

 #### single-gate, non-blocking ✅
 - execution flow in simplified words:
-  - Ready tasks enter the ready queue
+  - Before each scheduler run, all task timing fields and dependency counters are reset
+  - All initially ready gates are submitted to the scheduler
+  - A fixed pool of CUDA streams is created
-  - As long as there is an idle stream, the scheduler takes one ready task and launches it
+  - As long as there is an idle stream, the scheduler selects one ready gate and launches one unified single-gate kernel on that stream
-  - After launch, this single gate becomes in-flight on that stream
+  - Each launched gate records:
+    - a CUDA event-based execution interval for per-gate execution attribution
+    - a host-side `[launch, finish]` interval for makespan and GPU busy-ratio accounting
   - While the GPU is running these in-flight gates, the CPU does not simply wait for all gates; instead, it keeps checking:
     - whether any in-flight gate has already completed, and whichever gate completes first updates its successors first
     - once a successor becomes ready, it can immediately be selected again by the scheduler and launched
-  - Repeat until there are no ready tasks and no in-flight tasks
+  - Repeat until there are no ready gates and no in-flight gates
 - features: event-driven stream execution
   - Scheduling unit: still gate-level task
   - Execution unit: one gate per launch